skillrepos/copilot-dd/codespace-labs.md

 ```
 ![Copilot CLI help](./images/cdd94.png?raw=true "Copilot CLI help")

-3. To authenticate, use the command below in the terminal.
+3. To get full access to these commands, we first need to authenticate.
+To authenticate, use the command below in the terminal.

 ```
 gh auth login --web
 ```

 4. Follow the prompts.
 You'll get a one-time activation code that you should copy and then paste in the browser when prompted.
-(If you happen to get a message about an issue with GITHUB_TOKEN, you can use the command *export GITHUB_TOKEN=* to clear that.)
+(If you happen to get a message about an issue with GITHUB_TOKEN, you can use the command *export GITHUB_TOKEN=* to clear that and then try again.)
 You'll need to click on the "Authorize GitHub" button on the next screen and then confirm your signin after this to complete the process.
 ```
 export GITHUB_TOKEN=
 ```
 ![Copilot CLI auth](./images/cdd95.png?raw=true "Copilot CLI auth")

-5. Once you have authenticate, you can try a couple of *gh copilot* commands like the ones below to see an example of how the CLI works.
+5. Once you have authenticated, you can go back to the codespace and try a couple of *gh copilot* commands, like the ones below to see an example of how the CLI works.

 ```
 gh copilot explain "ps -aux"